-£0.679m costs have been included in table 9A relating to bids awarded in the year to 31 March 2023.
-Where bids have been awarded after 31 March 2023, these will be included in subsequent APRs.
+\pounds 0.464m costs have been included in table 9A relating to bids awarded for previous year's awards.
+Where bids have been awarded after 31 March 2024, these will be included in subsequent APRs.

 5 Billing and collection

 5.1 Outsourced activities